tgartland89/oo-python-animal-zoo/README.md

 _Keep in mind that in order to properly build out the relationships between an `Animal` and a `Zoo` class, an instance of one need to know about the instance of the other.
 Consider where and how this dependency needs to be implemented._

+### A note about notation
+When you see a '#', this means the functionality will be related to the instance, a '.', the class.

 ### Zoo Class
 - A `zoo` should be initialized with a name and a location, which should both be passed as strings.
 - `Zoo#location` should return the location of the zoo instance.